fifikobayashi/YieldFlashDemo/README.md

   deployer.deploy(YieldFlashDemo, "0x4F96Fe3b7A6Cf9725f59d353F723c1bDb64CA6Aa");
 };
 ```
 5. By default, it simply flash mints fyDAI then swaps it for DAI from YieldSpace pools before repaying the amount+fee.
-If you want to do some fancy arbitrage, then you need to add that to the receiveLoan() function within the YieldFlashDemo contract, before the repayFlashLoan() function is called.
+If you want to do some fancy arbitrage with the temporarily acquired DAI, then you need to add that to the receiveLoan() function within the YieldFlashDemo contract, before the repayFlashLoan() function is called.
 ```
     /// @dev Override this function with your own logic.
 Make sure the contract holds `loanAmount` + `fee` Dai
     // and that `repayFlashLoan` is called.